Long Ashton Research Station

 Long Ashton Research Station (LARS) was an agricultural and horticultural government-funded research centre located in the village of Long Ashton near Bristol, UK.
 It was created in 1903 to study and improve the West Country cider industry and became part of the University of Bristol in 1912.
 Later, it expanded into fruit research (particularly apples, pears, plums, strawberries and blackcurrants) and in the 1980s was redirected to work on arable crops and aspects of botany.
 It closed in 2003.

-The Research Station is commonly known for developing Ribena a still popular vitamin C-rich drink that was widely distributed in the UK during the Second World War, and the Long Ashton Nutrient Solution (LANS).
+The Research Station is commonly known for developing Ribena, a still-popular vitamin C-rich drink that was widely distributed in the UK during the Second World War, and eventually for the development of the Long Ashton Nutrient Solution.

-History of LARS
+History

 Research on cider making began privately in 1893 at Robert Neville-Grenville's farm near Glastonbury.
+Prompted by a letter from Frederick James Lloyd (1852–1923), the Board of Agriculture sponsored a conference held at Bristol on 15 October 1902 in order to create an institute for research in fruit growing, fruit utilisation, and making cider and perry.
+The conference was presided over by Sir Thomas Elliott, 1st Baronet and was attended by representatives from more than ten counties.
 This led to the formation of the National Fruit and Cider Institute in 1903 in fields south of the main road through Long Ashton.
-Frederick Lloyd was appointed Director.
+Frederick J. Lloyd was appointed Director.
+His successor was B. T. P. Barker, who was the director from 1905 to 1943.

 In 1912 the Institute became the University of Bristol's Department of Agricultural and Horticultural Research and its name was changed to Long Ashton Research Station.
 Indeed, the Universities of Bath and Bristol ran Master of Science (MSc) courses at the research station for many years.
-The first purpose built laboratory, the Barker Laboratory, was ready for use in 1914.
+The first purpose-built laboratory, the Barker Laboratory, was ready for use in 1914.

-Fenswood Farm on the north side of the road was bought by the University in 1920 to extend the space available for experiments, and in 1921 the Campden Research Station was taken under Long Ashton's management.
+Fenswood Farm on the north side of the road was bought by the university in 1920 to extend the space available for experiments, and in 1921 the Campden Research Station was taken under Long Ashton's management.

 The British Government formed the Agricultural Research Council (ARC) in 1931 and this body was given a direct role in managing LARS.
 During World War II a home grown source of Vitamin C was needed and the blackcurrant drink Ribena was developed at Long Ashton.
 A new Biology Laboratory was completed in 1948 and in 1952, although links with Campden Research Station ended, the ARC Unit of Plant Nutrition was set up at Long Ashton.